Features of Front Load Washers

 by Guest on Mar 29, 2011

-One of the greatest features of front load washers is the extra capacity that they offer.
-Large or extra large capacity front load models can allow a user to wash as many as six pairs of jeans at a time.
+One of the greatest features of front-load washers is the extra capacity that they offer.
+Large or extra-large capacity front load models can allow a user to wash as many as six pairs of jeans at a time.
 Instead of washers rocking across the room when a load becomes unbalanced, top load washers allow a large capacity of laundry to be washed easily and effortlessly.
-With front load washers, the tumbling motion of the tub is also much gentler on clothing than the agitation of a top loading washing machine.
+With front load washers, the tumbling motion of the tub is also much gentler on clothing than the agitation of a top-loading washing machine.

 Most front load washers offer multiple wash settings and additional options.
 Some of the wash cycle settings available include options for adjusting the temperature of the water as well as how much water is used for a load.
 There are settings for everything from jeans to delicate fabrics.
-Other cycles include pre-wash, second rinse, extra spin (to remove excess moisture) and even special stain cycles.
+Other cycles include pre-wash, second rinse, extra spin (to remove excess moisture), and even special stain cycles.
 Most front load washers also include a delayed wash option.
-With a delayed wash setting, laundry can be loaded in the washer and the laundry detergent and fabric softener added.
+With a delayed wash setting, laundry can be loaded into the washer and the laundry detergent and fabric softener are added.
 The washer can then be set to begin the load minutes or even hours later.
-This feature of front load washers makes it easy to start a load of laundry before leaving for work in the morning and have the clothing freshly washed and ready for the dryer at the end of the day.
+This feature of front-load washers makes it easy to start a load of laundry before leaving for work in the morning and have the clothing freshly washed and ready for the dryer at the end of the day.
 This eliminates wet laundry standing in the washer for hours.

-Front load washers look great in the laundry room and have been designed for high capacity, quiet operation.
+Front-load washers look great in the laundry room and have been designed for high capacity, quiet operation.
 These washers are also designed with energy savings in mind and are very efficient.
 Most also have electronic controls to enable easy cycle selection and LED indicators to show the progress of the loads.
 The features offered by front load washers make them a great addition to any laundry room.

 - Garden / Landscaping / Patio — 260

 - Real Estate / Finance — 191